 On the other hand, standard attributes can support several element types.

-Last but not least, there are event attributes that allow element types to declare scripts that will run under certain circumstances.
+Last but not least, event attributes allow element types to declare scripts that run under certain circumstances.

-Under the required and optional attributes, there are some that are used by one, two or multiple elements.
-For those used by two or more elements, there are high chances that they will modify the various elements differently despite having the same name.
+Under the required and optional attributes, some are used by one, two, or multiple elements.
+For those used by two or more elements, there is a high chance they will modify the elements differently despite sharing the same name.

 Examples of various HTML attributes